ubeninja77/hotel/README.md

 - Ask questions when you need clarification
 - Understand that the way you implement something may be different than the way your neighbor implements it

-**It is possible you will not be able to complete all requirements.** The three waves are organized by difficulty and relevance to the learning goals, and should be tackled in order.
+**It is expected that you will not be able to complete all requirements.** The three waves are organized by difficulty and relevance to the learning goals, and should be tackled in order.

 ### Hints